 Effects on ecosystem services are scored as moderately positive in the case of provisioning services, neutral in the case of regulation and maintenance services, and moderately negative in the case of cultural services.
-The positive effect resulting from the use of B. chinensis as an animal food product providing an alternative or supplementary food source is likely to outweigh the negative effects on capture fisheries (§ 2.5.5).
-The overall effect on regulation and maintenance services is neutral due to conflicting effects resulting from high filter feeding rates and benthic-pelagic coupling that may lead to increased water clarity but also encourages (extensive) macrophyte growth.
-Moderately negative impacts on aesthetic values, and recreation and ecotourism if large scale mortality occurs in rivers and lakes are expected (§ 2.5.6).
+The positive effect on provisioning services results from the use of B. chinensis as an animal food product providing an alternative or supplementary food source, and the extraction of pharmaceuticals.
+These are likely to outweigh the negative effects on capture fisheries (§ 2.5.5).
+The overall effect on regulation and maintenance services is neutral due to conflicting effects resulting from high filter feeding rates and benthic-pelagic coupling that may lead to increased water clarity, but also encourages (extensive) growth of submerged water plants.
+Moderately negative impacts on aesthetic values, and recreation and ecotourism s are expected when large scale mortality occurs in rivers and lakes (§ 2.5.6).